parbatpaudel/MARKFLOW-NETLIFY/FIREBASE_SETUP_GUIDE.md

 ### 4. Update Navbar to Use Auth
 Connect the navbar buttons to the authentication system by updating the onClick handlers to navigate to `/login` or `/register`.

+### 5. Enable reCAPTCHA (Optional)
+To enable reCAPTCHA for additional security:
+1. Go to Firebase Console > Authentication > Settings
+2. Scroll to "App verification" section
+3. Enable reCAPTCHA Enterprise (recommended) or reCAPTCHA v2
+4. Add your domain to the authorized domains list

 ## 🔒 Security Notes

 - Firebase credentials are already configured in `lib/firebase.ts`
+- reCAPTCHA support is built-in for bot protection
 - Authentication tokens are automatically managed by Firebase
 - User data is stored in Firebase Authentication (not Firestore)